The Selfish Giant (1971 film)

 The Selfish Giant is an animated short film adaptation of the short story by Oscar Wilde.
 The story has symbolic religious themes and may be considered a work of allegory in Christian literature.
-The film was produced in 1971 by the Canadian-based Potterton Productions and by Pyramid Films.
 It earned a 44th Academy Award nomination in the Animated Short Subject category.
+It was entered in the 22nd Berlin International Film Festival, winning the Silver Bear for Best Short Film.

+Production and release

+The film was produced in 1971 by the Canadian-based Potterton Productions, Pyramid Films and Reader's Digest.

 One of the film's animators was Micheline Lanctôt.
 The King's Singers provided the vocals after having formed only a few years before.

-The film first aired on Canadian television in November 1972 on CTV.
-It aired in the United States on CBS on March 28, 1973.
+The film first aired on Canadian television on 26 November 1971 on CTV.
+It aired in the United States on CBS on 28 March 1973.

 Plot

 A giant erects a wall to keep children out of his garden, reaping the consequences of a continuous winter.
 After months of winter with no other seasons in sight, spring suddenly returns when the children slip into a hole in the wall and play in the trees, except for one corner of winter where a little boy is too small to climb into the tree.
 The giant's heart melts at the sight and, realizing how selfish he's been, he helps the child into the tree.
 He then tears down the wall and tells the children it was their garden to play in.
 Years pass and the giant enjoys playing with the children, but never sees the one special boy he first helped.
 One day when he had grown old, he again sees the little boy, who appears with wounds in His hands and feet.
 He has come to escort the giant to His garden, which is paradise.